Everything You Need to Know About Becoming a Web Developer

 We gathered a combination of expert insight, government information and real-time job analysis data to provide you with the answers to all of your burning questions.
-Below you’ll find seven common questions about becoming a web developer.
+Below you’ll find eight common questions about becoming a web developer.

-- What does a web developer do?
+What do web developers do?

 - Using authoring or scripting languages to build websites

-- Writing, designing and editing web page content or directing others producing content
+- Writing, designing and editing webpage content or directing others producing content

 - Identifying and correcting problems uncovered by testing or user feedback